TRUBDUBZ/TRUBDUBZ/README.md

  - ZSH & BASH
  - networking
  - doing the #100DaysOfCode challenge on Twitter
- - The Mising Semester - computer science semester for free online through MIT

 ## 🤝 I’m looking to collaborate on ...

- - security research, website development, study resources, writing, and basics with, JavaScript
+ - security research, website development, study resources, writing, and basics with HTML, CSS, JavaScript, Solidity, Git
  - anything really just looking to gain experience and get my foot in the door anywhere I can

 ## 📫 How to reach me ...

  - best is probably e-mail : marcusdiedrich1@protonmail.com
- - i'm also on Discord - TRUBDUBZ#4053
+ - I'm also on Discord - TRUBDUBZ#4053
  - and Twitter @marcusdiedrich1